 Making mochi from glutinous rice takes time and effort.
-Most opt to buy kiri mochi at the supermarket, which is much more convenient.
+Most buy kiri mochi at the supermarket, which is much more convenient.

-To eat it, grill it in the toaster oven, microwave it, cook on a dry frying pan or add it directly to hot soup.
+To eat it, grill it in the toaster oven, microwave it, cook it on a dry frying pan, or add it directly to hot soup.
 It can be very sticky once cooked, so use wet chopsticks to pick it up.